fsjunior/python-flask-restful-mongodb-template/README.md

 ### CLI

-The CLI of this project is made entirely with a Makefile.
+The CLI is made with a Makefile.

 #### Run in development mode